cncf/devstats-helm-graphql/README.md

 Secrets:

-- Postgres connection parameters, grafana credentials, GitHub oauth tokes are all stored in `*.secret` files (they're gitignored and not checked into the repo).
+- Postgres connection parameters, Grafana credentials, GitHub oauth tokes are all stored in `*.secret` files (they're gitignored and not checked into the repo).
 Each such file has `*.secret.example` counterpart as a hint for user to create the actual `*.secret` file.

 Docker images: